By D. Brian Smith

 Fourth Generation: 1969-1974 Ford Galaxie

 In this generation of the Galaxie, the overall length of the model increased a smidge under an inch.
 Available engines included: 240 (six-cylinder), 302 V8, 351 V8, 390 V8, 400 V8, 429 V8, and a 460 V8.
 The 1969 Galaxie had a new chassis that had a 121-inch wheelbase.
-Hideaway headlights continued to be available on some of the models.Galaxie_front_blackThis fourth generation 1969 Ford Galaxie XL sports hideaway headlights, has a 429 CI big block V8 under the hood, and is backed by a four-speed manual trans.
+Hideaway headlights continued to be available on some of the models.This fourth generation 1969 Ford Galaxie XL sports hideaway headlights, has a 429 CI big block V8 under the hood, and is backed by a four-speed manual trans.

 From 1968-1978, full-size Fords and Mercurys were the second best selling Ford models to the venerable Ford Model T. Over those years, approximately 7.85 million cars were sold.